-Finding the right school in Oman may be tricky and many parents opt for private schools.
-The standard of public education in Oman has improved with increased government spending and continuous reforms, but are more suited to Omani nationals.
-Due to the language barrier and cultural challenges, expat parents generally choose to send their children to private international schools in Oman or send them to boarding school in their home country.
+Finding the right school in Oman can be tricky.
+The standard of public education has improved with increased government spending and continuous reforms, but these schools are more suited to Omani nationals.
+Due to the language barrier and cultural challenges, expat parents generally choose to send their children to private international schools in Oman or boarding school in their home country.

 Public schools in Oman

 There are many public schools in Oman, and education in these schools is free of charge until the end of secondary education.

 Basic education is separated into two levels.
 The first cycle covers grades one to four, with co-educational options, then cycle two of grades five to ten, which are single-sex, with boys and girls attending separate schools.

 Following these cycles, post-basic or secondary school covers grades 11 to 12.
 At the secondary level, students can develop both a core specialisation in an area of study, such as science, and have some electives for subjects of interest.
 Alternatively, vocational training programmes are available.

 Government schools largely cater to Omani nationals.
 Classes are taught in Arabic and follow an Islamic curriculum.
 While public schooling can be compared to international benchmarks, non-Muslim expats may have difficulty enrolling their children in local schools in Oman.

 Private-sector education remains relatively small, both in terms of schools and students, with most Omanis attending public schools.
 That said, private schooling is largely preferred by expats.
 Private schools have flexibility when selecting their curriculum and resources, but they must be approved by the Ministry of Education.